Synaptic Core 1.0 — MCP Native

 MCP-native protocol

-Built on the Model Context Protocol — the open standard for AI tool integrations.
-Works natively with Claude Desktop, Cursor, and any MCP-compatible agent.
+Built on the Model Context Protocol.
+Works natively with Claude and ChatGPT.

 📋